Chile profile - Media

 National and local free-to-air TVs operate alongside extensive cable networks, which offer US and international networks.

 Radio is a key news source; there are hundreds of stations, most of them commercial.
 Spanish-owned Prisa Group is a major player.

-The constitution guarantees freedom of speech and of the media, and this is generally respected by the authorities.
-The media maintain their independence, criticise the government and cover sensitive issues.
+The constitution guarantees press freedom and the media can criticise the government and cover sensitive topics.

-By 2012, 61% of Chileans were online (Internetlivestats.com), around 78% of the population.
-There are no restrictions on access, says Freedom House.
+By 2017, 14 million Chileans were online (Internetlivestats.com), around 78% of the population.
+There are no restrictions on access.

 - El Mercurio - daily